analogjs/analog/apps/docs-app/docs/guides/forms.md

 }
 ```

+- The `json` function returns a JSON response.
 - The `redirect` function returns a redirect response to the client.
-This should be an absolute URL.
+This should be an absolute path.
-- The `json` function returns a JSON response.
 - The `fail` function is used for returning form validation errors.